 If desired, an official letter confirming the admission to the course can be sent to the student, e.g. in order to apply for a visa (more information to be found under the paragraph 'Visa and Student Deposit Account').
 This letter will only be sent after the payment of the full course amount (additional bank service fees NOT included) has been recorded on Dutch First's bank account.

 Registration for the course, either through internet or course agreement ('cursusovereenkomst'), is binding.
 However, Dutch First does allow participants to resign from a course registration list before the start of the course in certain situations.
 See paragraph ''6 Resignation and Cancellation fees' for more detailed information.

 In case on the first day of the course the participant decides not to start the course, he/she will nonetheless be obliged to pay the full course amount as stated on his/her invoice/payment information letter.

-Invoices/payments which are not completed after the amount due date ('vervaldatum') has expired will be processed and executed according to the Dutch law and the amount due will be registered in the Dutch debt collection office ('Incassobureau').
+Invoices/payments which are not paid by the due date ('vervaldatum') will be processed and executed according to the Dutch law and the amount due will be registered in the Dutch debt collection office ('Incassobureau').
 The 'Incassobureau' is an external institution that calculates and charges forced additional costs to the actual amount due.

 Dutch First has the right to withhold the participants course certificate ('certificaat') on the last lesson, when the participants course has not yet been paid.

-The legal reflection time is 14 calendar days, counted from the day the course participant signs up for the course (confirms participation).
-In case the course participant signs up for a course that has a start date within 14 calendar days of the sign-up date, the course participant gives up the right of the 14 days reflection time and our standard resignation policy applies (#39).
+The reflection time is 14 calendar days, counted from the day the course participant signs up for the course (confirms participation).
+In case the course participant signs up for a course that has a start date within 14 calendar days of the sign-up date, the course participant gives up the right of the 14 days reflection time and our standard resignation policy applies (#6.3; #6.4).

 Dutch First has the following policy regarding resignations (does not